-The Adviser, Sub-Adviser and other subsidiaries of Federated Hermes advise approximately 163 equity, fixed-income and money market mutual funds as well as a variety of other pooled investment vehicles, private investment companies and customized separately managed accounts (including non-U.S./offshore funds) which totaled approximately \$619.4 billion in assets as of December 31, 2020.
+The Adviser and other subsidiaries of Federated Hermes advise approximately 163 equity, fixed-income and money market mutual funds as well as a variety of other pooled investment vehicles, private investment companies and customized separately managed accounts (including non-U.S./offshore funds) which totaled approximately \$619.4 billion in assets as of December 31, 2020.
 Federated Hermes was established in 1955 as Federated Investors, Inc. and is one of the largest investment managers in the United States with nearly 1,900 employees.
 Federated Hermes provides investment products to more than 11,000 investment professionals and institutions.

-The Adviser advises approximately 16 equity mutual funds (including sub-advised funds) which totaled approximately \$15.9 billion in assets as of December 31, 2020.
+The Adviser advises approximately 75 fixed-income and money market mutual funds (including sub-advised funds) and private investment companies, which totaled approximately \$370.2 billion in assets as of December 31, 2020.